Value for Money 40%

 Pontresina and offbeat Zuoz

 Grand Hotel Kronenhof is an elegant Baroque hotel which is also the oldest five-star in the Engadine area.
 The kitchen is renowned for its gourmet cuisine, and there is a vast spa.
 Hotel Misani is delightful place to stay, and is best known for its three restaurants – offering regional, Mediterranean and traditional cuisine.
+Hotel Saratz is Art Nouveau style with a good restaurant.

 You can also opt to stay in considerably quieter Zuoz, which has its own small ski area.
 Hotel Castell is an architectural and artistic feast.
 It contains an impressive art collection, serves innovative cuisine, and offers cutting-edge comfort.
 Hotel Engiadina, set among a collection of 16th-century farmhouses, was built in 1876 and has large, high-ceilinged rooms typical of the Victorian era.